 At the same time, you may not be able to work because you’re in the hospital, and depending on your job, you may still be out of work for some time after being released.
 A simple broken leg could require six weeks to heal, then more weeks of physical therapy before you can return to a physically active job, but there’s no pause button for your bills.
 You might want the responsible party to pay for your losses, but this could be complicated if they’re convinced the accident was your fault.

 There are often legal remedies for the challenges that follow a motorcycle crash, but trying to handle things on your own can be challenging.
 The insurance adjuster is most interested in reducing their company’s costs, and they will make every effort to either avoid paying your claim entirely or pay as little as possible.
-Unless you’re an expert on the insurance industry or Georgia tort laws, it can be difficult to obtain a fair settlement for your damages.
+Unless you have in-depth knowledge of the insurance industry or Georgia tort laws, it can be difficult to obtain a fair settlement for your damages.
 For this reason, we recommend contacting a motorcycle accident lawyer as soon as possible.

 How Do You Begin the Motorcycle Accident Legal Process?

-The best way to begin the process is to access a copy of the accident report and schedule a consultation with a motorcycle accident attorney.
-Your lawyer will review the report and ask questions to determine the best way forward.
+The most effective way to start the process is to obtain a copy of the accident report and schedule a consultation with a motorcycle accident attorney.
+Your lawyer will review the report and ask questions to determine the most suitable way forward.
 Usually, this begins with making a claim on the at-fault driver’s insurance policy, although we may consider alternatives in some less common cases.
 For example, if the motorist who hit you was uninsured or we’re unable to find enough evidence to prove fault, we may consider making a claim on your motorcycle insurance, or we might file a lawsuit against the other driver or a third party.

 Determining Your Damages